 Today, Silca is American owned, but it hasn’t abandoned its Italian roots.
 The Pocket Impero is gorgeous, oozing quality and sophistication, dressed in black for a ride out on the town.
-Its construction feels pleasant and solid in your hand.
+Its construction feels pleasant and stable in your hand.

-I’m a bit of a purist when it comes to my bike, that the Pocket Impero isn’t made to be mounted on my frame suits me fine.
-It’s compact size takes up little room in my rear pocket.
+I’m a bit of a purist when it comes to my bike.
+That the Pocket Impero isn’t made to be mounted on my frame suits me fine.
+Its compact size takes up little room in my rear pocket.

 The Slide-Lock food-grade quality silicone sleeve enhances grip as you pump and can handle up to 500°F/ 260°C, your hand will feel no heat.
-It doubles as a lock when the pump is in its compact form, a simple twist will do.
+It doubles as a lock when the pump is in its compact form.
+A simple twist will do.